stonea/sst-pingpong/sst-containers/sst-containers.md

 If you do not have a component library, you can use the pingpong benchmark from the `sst-benchmarks` repository, https://github.com/brandon-neth/sst-benchmarks.

+If using the pingpong benchmark, set your working directory to the `pingpong/` directory.
+Otherwise, set your working directory to where you build your SST component library.

-From your working directory, you can run the following command to run the SST
+From your working directory, you can run the following command to launch the SST
 container:

 ```bash